 The Cost of Frozen Embryos & Eggs

-You are likely to have extra frozen embryos in case your first cycle fails.
-Frozen embryo transfers have the same high success as fresh but at almost one quarter of the cost of a fresh IVF cycle.
+You are likely to have extra frozen embryos.
+Frozen embryo transfers have the same high success as fresh but at about one third of the cost of a fresh IVF cycle.
 Furthermore if “mini-IVF” is appropriate for you, that’s much less expensive than standard IVF.